 My experience of kava: Imagine the relaxation effect you might get from a drink of wine, yet with none of the drowsiness or other side effects.

 In some places, you get Kava Bars to go and drink at!

 I went into a kava bar in Maui once – we were served pure kava tea in wooden bowls – very ceremonious and beautiful, not to mention incredibly calming.
 I’ve gotten my kava in Hawaii ever since.
 Kava Bars are actually a thing!
 So if you have one near you, go visit.

-So I am giving a shout out to kava, because in my experiences it has consistently been absolutely awesome on my journey.
+So I am giving a shout out to kava because in my experience it has consistently been absolutely awesome on my journey.

 Where is kava from?

 Kava is found growing on Pacific Islands and in other similar climate zones such as Hawaii.
 It’s used ceremoniously and is part of indigenous cultures.
 In Fiji kava is considered to be the national drink and is widely appreciated as part of the culture.

 “Traditionally, kava was prepared by cutting the root into small pieces, being chewed by several people and spat into a bowl, where it was mixed with coconut milk.
 It was believed that the chewing procedure blended the root with enzymes in the saliva and promoted the extraction of the active ingredients of the root and generally produced a much tastier brew.
 The concoction was then strained through coconut fibre, squeezing the pieces of masticated root until all the juices were blended with the water.
 This was then decanted into another bowl for consumption.
 Nowadays, the root is ground, pounded or grated rather than chewed and spat out, although among some locals the traditional method is still practiced.” source: ancient-origins.net